 AI agents for healthcare work almost like additional staff: reading insurance cards, checking eligibility, filling out lab forms, sending results, generating bills, completing documentation, and doing it all without slowing down.

-Medical organizations already using AI agents report that intake and documentation time drops, while manual report generation becomes almost nonexistent.
+Medical organizations already using AI agents report that intake and documentation time has dropped, while manual report generation has become almost nonexistent.
 Agents can even forecast patient volume and acuity, enabling managers to plan staffing more effectively.

 Orchestrating data and workflow routing